collegebacker/backer-ui/README.md

 7. Wait for code review.
 If approved, go next.
 8. Run `yarn rollup` to build the bundle.
 9. Commit and push.
-10. Merge the PR and delete the branch.
+10. Merge the PR
+11. Delete merged branch.

 ---

-11. Create new tag.
+12. Create new tag.

 ---